 What trauma can look like in teen girls

-If your daughter is still going to school and doing what she has to do, but feels harder to reach at home, look at how the change is showing up across her day.
-Maybe her mood changes first.
+Mood changes may come first.
 Maybe her body starts sounding alarms.
 Maybe school or relationships become harder.
 Take it more seriously when several changes last long enough to disrupt daily life.

 Emotional changes and private distress

-Teenagers still need privacy, and not every quiet or moody stretch means something is wrong.
-Pay closer attention when the change lasts, starts disrupting daily life, or comes with sleep loss, intrusive memories, avoidance, or self-blame.
+Teenagers still need privacy, and not every moody stretch means something is wrong.
+Pay closer attention when the same changes keep returning and daily life starts getting harder to hold together.

 Behavioral changes and risky actions